SanderNotenbaert/RNBOKit/README.md

 ### Utility components

-These are some internally used UI components which are not dependent on RNBO:
+These are some internally used utility components which are not dependent on RNBO:

 ```javascript
 import { AudioDropIn } from 'rnbokit';